Inventory89

 Putting the reorder point formula together

-Now that we’ve got all of the Archon Optical numbers down, we’re ready to put together a reorder point for the Ghost.
+Now that we’ve got all the Archon Optical numbers for the Ghost glasses, we’re ready to put these numbers into the reorder point formula.
+Here’s what that looks like:

 Reorder Point Formula: (Average daily unit sales x delivery lead time) + safety stock = reorder point ex.
 (2 x 5) + 28 = 38

-When the quantity on-hand for Ghost glasses hits 38, Archon Optical knows to place a purchase order for more.
-Because they’ve built an average delivery lead time into the reorder point, the extra Ghost glasses should arrive before Archon ever dips below the amount of safety stock.
+When the quantity on hand for Ghost glasses hits 38, Archon Optical knows to place a purchase order for more.
+Because they’ve built an average delivery lead time into the reorder point, the extra Ghost glasses should arrive before Archon dips into their safety stock.

-We know it can be a pain to keep all of these formulas straight.
-So we decided to create a handy Inventory Formula Cheat Sheet with 7 of the most common inventory formulas.
+We know it can be challenging to keep track of all these formulas, so we decided to create a handy Inventory Formula Cheat Sheet with 7 of the most common formulas.

 Download your inventory cheat sheet now!